A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Personal Statement

-Dr. Wachter-Grene was the 2017-18 Visiting Scholar at the Leather Archives and Museum (LA&M).
+Dr. Wachter-Grene was the 2017–18 Visiting Scholar at the Leather Archives and Museum (LA&M).
 While at the LA&M she conducted research into Black women’s historical, manifold involvement with leather, kink, and fetish communities.
-Her LA&M research informed At the Limits of Desire: Black Radical Pleasure, a special issue of The Black Scholar she guest-edited in honor of the journal’s 50th Anniversary (50.2).
-She is currently co-editing a special followup, double-issue titled Unsafe Words: Black Radical Pleasure II (53.3/4, 2023).
+Her LA&M research informed At the Limits of Desire: Black Radical Pleasure, a special issue of The Black Scholar she guest-edited in honor of the journal’s 50th Anniversary (50.2, 2020) and the special followup, double-issue titled Edgeplay: Black Radical Pleasure II (53.3/4, 2023).
 Dr. Wachter-Grene currently sits on the Active Editorial Board of The Black Scholar.
-She has published peer-reviewed articles and reviews in scholarly journals including African American Review, The Black Scholar, Callaloo, Legacy: A Journal of American Women Writers, and Feminist Formations, and she occasionally writes on Chicago-based arts events for Sixty Inches from Center.
-Currently, she is working on her manuscript titled Black Kenosis: The Erotic Undoing of African American Literature (under contract with Fordham University Press).
+She has published peer-reviewed articles and reviews in scholarly journals including Social Text, Palimpsest, African American Review, The Black Scholar, Callaloo, Women's Studies Quarterly, Post45, Legacy: A Journal of American Women Writers, and Feminist Formations.
+Her first book manuscript, titled Black Kenosis: The Erotic Undoing of African American Literature, is forthcoming from Fordham University Press.

 Courses